The Quin

 The Quin is a luxury hotel in New York City.
 It is located on 57th Street and Sixth Avenue in Midtown Manhattan, two blocks south of Central Park.

-Prior to its 2013 reopening, the Quin was originally the Buckingham Hotel, a Beaux-Arts style building designed by American architect, Emery Roth, which opened in 1929.

-The Quin opened on November 11, 2013, following a redesign by New York City based firm Perkins Eastman.
+The Quin was originally the Buckingham Hotel, a Beaux-Arts style building designed by American architect Emery Roth, which opened in 1929.
+The Quin reopened on November 11, 2013, following a redesign by New York City based firm Perkins Eastman.
 It has 208 guestrooms including 28 suites.

 Notable residents

-Former guests include Georgia O’Keeffe, Ignacy Jan Paderewski, and Marc Chagall.
+Former guests include Georgia O'Keeffe, Ignacy Jan Paderewski, and Marc Chagall.

 Quin Arts

 The Quin Arts program presents events, exhibitions, salons, lectures, film premieres, book debuts, musical performances and artist receptions.

+Artist-in-residence program

 The Quin Arts Program also features a contemporary artist-in-residence program under the direction of curator DK Johnston.
 Under the program, artists stay and work at the hotel, enabling guests to interact with them and gain insight that goes beyond what a visit to museum or gallery can impart.
 The program has mostly included street artists who have drawn and painted on hotel doors, stairwells, and other areas, in addition to exhibiting work in the lobby.
 Blek le Rat, who was in residence in 2014, was mistakenly nearly arrested after police saw him stenciling on a hotel door.
 The summer 2016 artist in residence was Berlin-based street artist Tavar Zawacki aka Above (artist).
 In September 2016, the Quin commissioned Chaz Barrisson, half of the street art duo London Police, to paint two of his signature grinning characters on the wall by the service doors of the hotel.
 The London Police residency included a gallery show of their graphic, black-and-white work, done on canvas and paper.
-Johnston reports that guests have started to plan trips around artists’ residencies.
+Johnston reports that guests have started to plan trips around artists' residencies.